1Password/for-open-source/README.md

 ### IndieWeb

-The IndieWeb community maintains [several tools and plugins](https://github.com/indieweb) for helping individuals own their online data and use their websits as a social network. [indieweb.org](https://indieweb.org/)
+The IndieWeb community maintains [several tools and plugins](https://github.com/indieweb) for helping individuals own their online data and use their websites as a social network. [indieweb.org](https://indieweb.org/)